oristopo/nanoTAPR/README.md

 Hardware Version Differences
 ----------------------------

-The TAPR VNA R2 unit is an older version of the analyzer, it requires the use of an external pre-amplifier and power supply for all calibrations and measurements (this pre-amplifier has already supplied to all owners of the older TAPR units).
+The TAPR VNA R2 unit is an older version of the analyzer.
+It requires an external pre-amplifier and power supply for all calibrations and measurements (this pre-amplifier was supplied to all older TAPR unit owners).

-The Ten-Tec version of the VNA R3 includes this preamplifier on the main circuit board and is thus fully self-contained.
+The Ten-Tec version of VNA R3 includes this preamplifier on the main circuit board and is thus fully self-contained.

 Instrument Caution